GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 1. Click the "Login" button.
 1. View the main page.
 This contains the chatbot, with any chat history loaded (if it exists), and a view of featured films, and profile info (if it exists).

-#### UJ 2: Get Movie Recommendations
+#### UJ 2: Get Useful Responses

-**Goal:** Receive personalized movie recommendations.
+Goal: Receive helpful and relevant responses from the Movie Guru chatbot.

-**Steps:**
+Steps:

 1. Initiate Chat: The user opens the chat interface in the Movie Guru app.
-    - The app may have an initial profile with some initial preferences to guide the recommendations.
+    - The app may have an initial profile with some initial preferences to guide the interaction.
-1. User Receives Recommendations:
+2. User Receives a Response:
-    - Movie Guru provides an initial set of movie recommendations based on the user's input (if any) or previous interactions.
+    - Movie Guru provides an initial response based on the user's input or previous interactions.
-1. User Explores Recommendations:
+3. User Explores the Response:
-    - The user browses through the recommendations.
+    - The user reads and interprets the information provided.
-    - The user can ask for details about each movie (e.g., plot, actors, rating).
+    - The user may ask follow-up questions or request clarification.
-1. User Provides Feedback:
+4. User Provides Feedback:
-    - The user provides explicit feedback (e.g., "I love this movie!" or "Not interested in this genre").
+    - The user provides explicit feedback (e.g., "This is helpful!" or "I need more information on this").
-    - Skipping recommendations and asking to search again.
+    - The user may rephrase their query or ask for alternative suggestions.
-1. User Receives Refined Recommendations:
+5. User Receives Refined Response:
-    - Movie Guru refines the recommendations based on the user's feedback, providing a more personalized set of suggestions.
+    - Movie Guru refines its response based on the user's feedback, providing more relevant and helpful information.
-1. Repeat Steps 2-5 (Optional): The user can continue to explore and provide feedback to further refine the recommendations.
+6. Repeat Steps 2-5 (Optional): The user can continue to interact and provide feedback to further refine the conversation.
-1. End Chat: The user ends the chat session.
+7. End Chat: The user ends the chat session.

 #### UJ 3: Update Preferences